lg28literconvectionmicrowaveoven/gdsc-app/README.md

 ## Building

-To create a production version of:
+To create a production version:

 ```bash
 npm run build